View across the Wisła river

 Praga, eastern district of Warsaw (Wywórnia Wódek Koneser)

-So unlike the western districts, it is possible to see older building structures when one makes a stroll through Praga.
+So unlike in its western counterparts, it is possible to see older architecture when one makes a stroll in Praga.

 2.3 Poznań (Posen)